• Home

 +

 Yes, most kitchen remodels in Chicago require permits if you're doing anything beyond cosmetic updates.
 The Chicago Department of Buildings requires permits for electrical work (adding circuits, moving outlets more than 6 feet, upgrading panels), plumbing changes (relocating sinks, adding dishwasher lines, gas work), and any structural modifications (removing walls, enlarging windows).
 Simple cosmetic updates don't need permits: painting cabinets, replacing countertops in the same location, swapping appliances using existing connections, or installing plug-in under-cabinet lighting.
-The key distinction is whether you're modifying any building systems or just updating surfaces.
-If your new range requires 220v when your old one was 110v, that's an electrical permit.
-If you're moving your sink closer to the window, that's a plumbing permit.
-Working with a licensed contractor like Assembly Squad means we handle all permit applications through Chicago's Express Permit Program, typically getting approval in 5-10 business days.
+Working with a licensed contractor like Assembly Squad means we handle all permit applications through Chicago's Express Permit Program, typically getting approval in 5–10 business days.

 How much does a kitchen remodel permit cost in Chicago in 2026?